shavitkimchi/huffman/README.md

 ### Running Starter Code (with incomplete `HuffProcessor.decompress`)

 **Run `HuffMainDecompress`**.
 This prompts for a file to decompress, then calls `HuffProcessor.decompress`.
 You're given a stub version of that method; it initially ***simply copies the first file to another file***, it doesn’t actually decompress it.
-To make sure you know how to use this program, we recommend you run the program as you cloned it and as described below.
+To make sure you know how to use this program, we recommend you run the program as you fork/cloned it and as described below.

 Choose `mystery.tif.hf` from the data folder to decompress (the `.hf` suffix indicates this has been compressed by a working `HuffProcessor.compress`).
 When prompted with a name for the file to save, use a `UHF prefix`, i.e., save with the name `UFHmystery.tif.uhf (that suffix is the default).

 Then run `diff` on the command line/terminal (see [the details doc](docs/details.md) for information on using `diff`).
 Use diff to compare two files: the original, `mystery.tif.hf` and the uncompressed version: `UHFmystery.tif.uhf`.
-The `diff` program should _say_ these files are the same.
+The `diff` program should _indicate_ these files are the same.
 This is because the code you first get from git simply copies the first file to another file, it doesn't actually decompress it. **You will use `diff` to check whether your implementation is working correctly locally, there are no JUnit tests for this project.**

 The main takeaways here in running before implementing `HuffProcess.decompress` are to
 - Understand what to run when decompressing.